The Festival (short story): Connections

 The Case of Charles Dexter Ward (1927) mentions "the exposure of nameless rites at the strange little fishing village of Kingsport, in the province of the Massachusetts-Bay," an apparent reference to "The Festival".

 The motif of a character's nonhuman identity being concealed by a mask is used again by Lovecraft in "The Whisperer in Darkness", The Dream-Quest of Unknown Kadath, and "Through the Gates of the Silver Key".

 It is suggested by enthusiasts of the Cthulhu Mythos that the short story features the first appearance of the byakhees, the winged creatures mentioned.
 They would be later included in August Derleth's tale "The House on Curwen Street".

-The fragment of Necronomicon cited in "The Festival" served as inspiration for one of major plots of Brian Lumley's Titus Crow novel The Burrowers Beneath, and is re-cited in text of it.
+The fragment of Necronomicon cited in "The Festival" served as inspiration for one of the major plots of Brian Lumley's Titus Crow novel The Burrowers Beneath, in which it is quoted.

 Adaptation

 "The Festival", "The Picture in the House" (1921), and "The Dunwich Horror" (1929) were adapted into short claymation films.
 These were released in the DVD-Video collection H. P. Lovecraft's The Dunwich Horror and Other Stories (H・P・ラヴクラフトのダニッチ・ホラー　その他の物語, Ecchi Pī Ravukurafuto no Danicchi Horā Sonota no Monogatari) by Toei Animation in August 2007.